 Joyce Jackson joined BHC in 1999, where she developed the Community Social Work Department, creating and implementing a self-sufficiency service delivery system as well as a case management component.
-She provides oversight for all aspects of the Community Social Work program, including program development and evaluation, community resource development, advocacy and fundraising.
+She provides oversight for all aspects of the now-named Resident Services program, including program development and evaluation, community resource development, advocacy and fundraising.

 Joyce has been involved in a number of innovative model housing programs, permanent and transitional, for the homeless and other special needs populations that were focused on self-sufficiency.
 She has also provided national and international technical assistance to other supportive housing providers